MicrosoftDocs/sql-docs/docs/integration-services/packages/deploy-integration-services-ssis-projects-and-packages.md

 For more information about the legacy package deployment model, see [Legacy Package Deployment &#40;SSIS&#41;](../../integration-services/packages/legacy-package-deployment-ssis.md).

 > [!NOTE]
 >  The project deployment model was introduced in [!INCLUDE[ssISversion11](../../includes/ssisversion11-md.md)].
-With this deployment model, you were not able to deploy one or more packages without deploying the whole project. [!INCLUDE[ssISversion13](../../includes/ssisversion13-md.md)] introduced the package deployment model, which lets you deploy one or more packages without deploying the whole project.
+With this deployment model, you were not able to deploy one or more packages without deploying the whole project. [!INCLUDE[ssISversion13](../../includes/ssisversion13-md.md)] introduced the Incremental Package Deployment feature, which lets you deploy one or more packages without deploying the whole project.

 > [!NOTE]
 > This article describes how to deploy SSIS packages in general, and how to deploy packages on premises.
 You can also deploy SSIS packages to the following platforms: